Specific Expertise as to Bad Faith and Unfair Claims Practices.

 D. Insurer Claim Settlement Obligations: Expertise as to Duties of Insurance Companies: Attorney in Private Practice Iowa.
 As an attorney in private practice, I represented a number of insurer interests and became familiar with applicable industry standards of practice, including insurer responsibilities toward their insureds.
 Those interests also included intimate involvement with insurance forms such as those at issue here, as counsel to the (i) Professional Insurance Agents of Iowa (property casualty products), (ii) the Iowa Association of Life Underwriters (life, health and annuity products) and (iii) the Property Casualty Insurers Association of America (stock property casualty insurers).

-E. Insurer Claim Settlement Obligations: Expertise as to Duties of Insurance Companies: Elected Member of the Florida House of Representatives: Member of the Insurance Committee.
-Formerly an elected Member of the Florida House and serve on the Insurance Committee, which has jurisdiction over insurer claim settlement actions inclusive of bad faith.
+E. Insurer Claim Settlement Obligations: Expertise as to Duties of Insurance Companies: Recent Past: Elected Member of the Florida House of Representatives: Member of the Insurance Committee.
+Formerly an elected Member of the Florida House and served on the Insurance Committee, which has jurisdiction over insurer claim settlement actions inclusive of bad faith.

 3. Conclusion: Bad Faith Expertise